Today, you’re going to learn how to make peace with past mistakes and never repeat them again.

 5- Dwelling on the past can lead to health issues.

-Constantly thinking about negative events can increase inflammation in your body, a 2013-Ohio-University study finds and put you at a greater risk of diseases associates with heart disease and cancer.
+Constantly thinking about negative events can increase inflammation in your body, a 2013-Ohio-University study finds, and put you at a greater risk of diseases associated with heart disease and cancer.

 #1.
 Shift Your Thinking

 Dwelling on the past starts with your thoughts, but eventually, it impacts your feelings and behavior.
 So when you shift the way you think, you can unstuck yourself and move forward.

 To help shift your thoughts try the following:

 – Schedule time to think about a past event.
 Sometimes we need to sort through our past memories, and the more you try to shut them down, the more you’ll think about it.

 So instead of fighting past memories, set a time for yourself to think about it, like after dinner for twenty minutes or so.
 Then when the time is up, move on to something else.